Program TypeProject Assistance

 - Application Type

-Access Support provides an additional contribution towards costs for specific accessibility services, rental equipment, and other supports required to carry out a project funded by the BC Arts Council (referred to as the “associated grant”).
+Access Support provides an additional contribution towards costs for specific accessibility services and supplies, rental equipment, and other supports required to carry out a project funded by the BC Arts Council (referred to as the “associated grant”).

 How to Make a Request

 1. Contact the Accessibility Coordinator to discuss requests and any Access Supports required.